Emirates Airline EK flights and destinations

 - Tripoli - Emirates suspended flights to Tripoli in Libya according to an announcement on 22 February 2011 - "Due to the continuing unrest in Libya, flights will no longer go via Tripoli until further notice."
 Update 13 Aug 2012 - Emirates announced they would resume flights on 29 October 2012.
 Update 28 May 2013 - flights would resume 01 Sep 2013 (WAM).

 - Abidjan - EK flights to Abidjan (airport code ABJ), Cote D'Ivoire, cancelled/suspended from 01 April 2011 to 04, 10, 14, 24, 30 April, 15 May 2011 due to unrest in the country.

-- Damascus, Syria - EK flights suspended from 29 Nov 2012 according to an Emirates statement, due to the unrest in Syria.
+- Damascus, Syria - EK flights suspended indefinitely from 29 Nov 2012 due to the unrest in Syria, according to an Emirates statement.

 - 01 May 2012 (Associated Press report) - the Chairman of Emirates Airline, Sheik Ahmed bin Saeed Al Maktoum, was asked in an interview about further destinations in the USA - Q: You don’t fly to Chicago, Atlanta or Detroit, for example.
 Are those possibilities?
 A: Oh yeah.
 I think one day we’ll fly to Chicago, yes.
 Fly one day to Florida?
 Yes.
 Flying to other destinations?
 Yes, why not?

 - 20 July 2010 - After Emirates placed an order for more 777 planes at the 2010 Farnborough Air Show, the Executive Vice Chairman, Sir Maurice Flanagan, was reported by The National, 20 July 2010, as saying "We'd like to go to Kiev, St Petersburg and Chicago, ... "